superchangeai/www/README.md

 - **Centralized updates**: Aggregates changelogs from numerous providers into a single feed that's refreshed daily
 - **Automatic classification**: Uses AI to tag each update (security patch, breaking change, performance improvement, etc.) and provide concise summaries
-- **Custom alerts**: Subscribe to specific providers and update types, with notifications via email, Slack, or webhook
+- **Custom alerts**: Subscribe to specific providers and update types, with notifications via email, Slack next, or webhook later
 - **Full transparency**: Every entry links back to the official source for verification

 ## Project Structure